 - Education: Colleges and universities are now using webcasting to broadcast lectures and college placement tests, and to offer virtual graduations.

 - Conferences – Hosting traditional tradeshows or conferences with COVID-19 is almost impossible.
 Cancelling is not an option.
-Webcasts have been used by many organizations to transform in person events into virtually.
+Webcasts have been used by many organizations to transform in-person events into virtual ones.
 Organizations can host conferences virtually by using webcasting.
 This allows them to broadcast the keynote presentation and breakout sessions.

 Hosting a Webcast

 Businesses can choose to have webcasts that are managed or self-service.
-A managed webcast is a service that handles all aspects of logistics, filming, broadcasting, and other services.
+A managed webcast catered by AVIANET VEP is a service that handles all aspects of logistics, filming, broadcasting, and other services.
 This provides a truly end-to-end experience.
 Customers can focus on the content, and not have to worry about how technology will broadcast key messages.
 Professional event management allows customers to do this.

 One comment